entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 ### Installation

-OpenOCD is an open source software, so if you're running on a GNU/Linux system you'll mostly find it in your distribution's package list.
+OpenOCD is an open source software, so if you're running on a GNU/Linux system you'll most likely find it in your distribution's package list.
 If you're running on Windows ~~no luck for you~~, you will find the package [here](http://gnutoolchains.com/arm-eabi/openocd/).

 ### Configuration